Cameron Boyce (cricketer): Early life and career

 Boyce was born in the western Queensland town of Charleville.
 Before moving to Tasmania, Boyce played senior cricket for Toombul District Cricket Club in Brisbane.

 Boyce made his debut for Queensland against Western Australia at the Gabba in March 2010.
 The following week he played in the season's Sheffield Shield Final.
 Queensland lost, but Boyce took six wickets in Victoria's second innings.
 After being selected for the Australian Chairman's XI team for a match against the visiting Indians in Canberra in 2011, former Test spinner Ashley Mallett claimed that Boyce was the best leg spinner he had seen in first class cricket since Shane Warne, saying Boyce had "definitely got the potential to play Test cricket."

 In the Big Bash League (BBL), Boyce played first for the South Australian-based Adelaide Strikers in the 2012–13 season, then for the Tasmanian-based Hobart Hurricanes from 2014 onwards.
-He was dropped from the Queensland setup at the end of the 2015/16 season and moved to Tasmania to play for their state team.
+He was dropped from the Queensland squad at the end of the 2015/16 season and moved to Tasmania to play for their state team.